Robotic Contact Juggling: Introduction

 \section{Introduction}

-\IEEEPARstart{C}{ontact} juggling is a form of object manipulation where the juggler controls the motion of an object, often a crystal ball, as it rolls on the juggler's arms, hands, torso, or even shaved head.
+\IEEEPARstart{C}{ontact} juggling is a form of object manipulation where the juggler controls the motion of an object, often a crystal or acrylic ball, as it rolls on the juggler's arms, hands, torso, or even shaved head.
 The manipulation is nonprehensile (no form- or force-closure grasp) and dynamic, i.e., momentum plays a crucial role.
 An example is shown in Figure~\ref{fig:butterfly_diagram}.
 This is a variation of a contact juggling skill called ``the butterfly,'' and robotic implementations of the butterfly have been described in~\cite{Lynch1998a,Cefalo2006,Surov2015}.
 The object (typically a ball) is initially at rest on the palm, and the goal state is rest on the back of the hand.
 The hand is accelerated to cause the object to roll up and over the fingers to the other side of the hand.

 We define ``robotic contact juggling'' to be the purposeful control of the motion of a three-dimensional smooth object as it rolls freely on a motion-controlled robot manipulator, or ``hand.''
-Specific examples of robotic contact juggling have been studied before, such as the butterfly example mentioned above and specific geometries such as a sphere rolling on a motion-controlled flat plate.
+Specific examples of robotic contact juggling have been studied before, such as the butterfly example mentioned above and simple geometries such as a sphere rolling on a motion-controlled flat plate.
 This paper extends previous work by providing the first general formulation and solution method for the case of an arbitrary smooth object in single-point rolling contact on an arbitrary smooth hand.
 Our formulation splits the problem into four subproblems: (1) deriving the second-order rolling kinematics; (2) deriving the three-dimensional rolling dynamics; (3) planning rolling motions that satisfy the rolling dynamics and achieve the desired goal state; and (4) feedback stabilization of planned rolling trajectories.
-The theoretical results are demonstrated in simulation and experiment using feedback from a high-speed vision system.
+The approach is demonstrated in 3D simulations and 2D experiments using feedback from a high-speed vision system.